 The 2.2 T6 Ford Ranger is almost as reliable as they come and they hold their value very well.
-As with most Fords you want to keep your hand on the electrical system and its always a good idea to have your own Ford OBD1 digital Code reader handy.
-The head and block are relatively problem free with its power and torque outputs well within the limits of the gearbox and the differential.
+As with most Fords, you want to keep your hand on the electrical system and it’s always a good idea to have your own Ford OBD1 digital Code reader handy.
+The head and block are relatively problem-free with their power and torque outputs well within the limits of the gearbox and the differential.

-The 2.2-litre Ute has decent go and is much more fuel efficient than the 3.2.
+The 2.2-liter Ute has decent go and is much more fuel-efficient than the 3.2.
 If you get a low mileage 2.2 with a warranty, you could rack the mileage up well into 200k miles if you look well after it and keep a hand on maintenance issues.

 Ford Ranger 3.2 Mileage Expectancy

 The most common failure is the serpentine belt tensioner that can give up the ghost as early as 60k miles.
-There’s also been sporadic reports of air conditioners packing up.
+There have also been sporadic reports of air conditioners packing up.

-There has been a few reports about turbo failures, which were replaced under warranty.
+There have been a few reports about turbo failures, which were replaced under warranty.
 If your warranty expired, don’t panic since they’re relatively easy to recondition.
-I’ve also seen quite a few reports of engine going pop as a result of faulty injectors.
+I’ve also seen quite a few reports of engines going pop as a result of faulty injectors.